-"Which answer would you prefer?
-I will suit my reply to whatever you desire."
+"Which answer would you prefer?”
 He was all but smirking at her now, she was sure, though his smirk was, as ever, an elusive thing, hiding behind a haze of something that seemed almost too much like sincerity.

 "I cannot even imagine."

 Things had been different since the night of the gallery.
-Her victory over him was short-lived; from that point on he'd seemed increasingly sure of himself, and all of her efforts to fluster him wilted.
-And the creature, the great cat, was no longer about the grounds, it seemed, for she had not seen nor heard a sign of it since that night.
+Her victory over him was short-lived.
+From that point on he'd seemed increasingly sure of himself, and all of her efforts to fluster him wilted.
+And great animal was no longer about the grounds, it seemed, for she had not seen nor heard a sign of it since that night.
 Its absence made her edgy.
-She was sure Rupin was somehow responsible.
-Her anger grew daily.
-Now, with the reality of Rupin's proposal looming, anger blossomed into rage, white-hot and uncontrollable.
+She was sure Rupin was responsible.

 Still he did not react.
 She sneered and pulled up the hem of her dress, revealing the long, sensuous curves of her well-turned legs.
 She pulled them up a long way.